 Grade appeals must be filed by the student before the expiration of the successive term in which the grade was earned.

-The Petitions Committee considers written appeals on such matters as suspensions, appeals for fourth-attempt, exemption from the full cost of instruction, and administrative record changes which may result in a refund.
+The Petitions Committee considers written appeals on such matters as suspensions, appeals for fourth-attempt, exemption from the full cost of instruction and administrative record changes which may result in a refund due to death in the immediate family or a call to active duty.
 To be heard by the Committee, students must submit a written petition to the College registrar prior to the end of the following semester.
 The registrar will arrange for the Committee to review the case.
 Recommendations of the Committee for improvement and change will be made to the Vice President for Student Affairs.

 College Procedure 3.0800 outlines the steps to address student concerns (non-instructional) or complaints that a policy or procedure of the College has been incorrectly or unfairly applied in their particular case, or to bring a complaint or grievance against an employee's behavior.
 The following steps have been established to address complaints not covered by the following procedures: